 If the pupil is no longer homeless before the end of the academic year, either of the following applies:

-If the homeless youth is in high school, CCS shall allow the formerly homeless child to continue his or her education in the School through graduation.
+If the homeless youth is in high school, CCS shall allow the formerly homeless child to continue his or her education in the Charter School through graduation.

 If the homeless youth is in transitional kindergarten or any of grades 1 to 12, inclusive, CCS shall allow the formerly homeless youth to continue his or her education in CCS through the duration of the academic year.